magento/merchdocs/src/payment-services/onboard-payments.md

    {:.bs-callout .bs-callout-warning}
    If you revoke consent to Payment Services for Adobe Commerce and Magento Open Source for processing your payments (in your PayPal account settings), orders in your store cannot be processed by Payment Services.

+## Request payments entitlement from Adobe

+To enable live onboarding you will need to request payments entitlement from Adobe [here](https://magento.com/resources/payment-services).

+{:.bs-callout .bs-callout-warning}
+<span class="btn">Live onboarding</span> will not be accessible until payments entitlement has been approved.

+## Configure pricing tier

+To get your Payment Services _Merchant ID_:

+1. On the _Admin_ sidebar, navigate to **Stores** > _Settings_ > **Configuration**.
+1. In the left panel, expand **Sales** and choose **Payment Methods**.
+1. Expand the _Recommended Solutions_ section.
+1. In the _Payment Services_ section, expand the _General Configuration_ section.
+1. Select the required _Merchant ID_ and hand it to Sales to configure the correct pricing tier.

 ## Enable live payments

-A production merchant ID will be auto-generated and populated into the [configuration]({% link payment-services/configure-payments.md %}).
+A _production merchant ID_ will be auto-generated and populated into the [configuration]({% link payment-services/configure-payments.md %}).
 Do not change or alter this ID.

 To enable live payments: